Colony of Virginia: "Hundreds"

 Once tobacco had been established as an export cash crop, investors became more interested, and groups of them united to create largely self-sufficient "hundreds."
-The term "hundred" is a traditional English name for an administrative division of a shire (or county) to define an area which would support one hundred heads of household.
+The term "hundred" is a traditional English name for an administrative division of a shire (or county) to define an area that would support one hundred heads of household.
 In the colonial era in Virginia, the "hundreds" were large developments of many acres, necessary to support tobacco crops.
 The "hundreds" were required to be at least several miles from any existing community.
 Soon, these patented tracts of land sprang up along the rivers.
 The investors sent shiploads of settlers and supplies to Virginia to establish the new developments.
 The administrative centers of Virginia's hundreds were essentially small towns or villages and were often palisaded for defense.

 An example was Martin's Hundred, located downstream from Jamestown on the north bank of the James River.
-It was sponsored by the Martin's Hundred Society, a group of investors in London.
+The Martin's Hundred Society, a group of investors in London, sponsored it.
 It was settled in 1618, and Wolstenholme Towne was its administrative center, named for John Wolstenholme, one of the investors.

 Bermuda Hundred (now in Chesterfield County) and Flowerdew Hundred (now in Prince George County) are other names which have survived over centuries.
-Others included Berkeley Hundred, Bermuda Nether Hundred, Bermuda Upper Hundred, Smith's Hundred, Digges Hundred, West Hundred and Shirley Hundred (and, in Bermuda, Harrington Hundreds).
+Others included Berkeley Hundred, Bermuda Nether Hundred, Bermuda Upper Hundred, Smith's Hundred, Digges Hundred, West Hundred, and Shirley Hundred (and, in Bermuda, Harrington Hundreds).
 Including the creation of the "hundreds", the various incentives to investors in the Virginia Colony finally paid off by 1617.
 By this time, the colonists were exporting 50,000 pounds of tobacco to England per year and were beginning to generate enough profit to ensure the economic survival of the colony.

 Cities, shires, and counties

-In 1619, the plantations and developments were divided into four "incorporations" or "citties," as they were called.
+In 1619, the plantations and developments were divided into four "incorporations" or "citties", as they were called.
 These were Charles Cittie, Elizabeth Cittie, Henrico Cittie, and James Cittie, which included the relatively small seat of government for the colony at Jamestown Island.
 Each of the four "citties" (sic) extended across the James River, the main conduit of transportation of the era.
 Elizabeth Cittie, known initially as Kecoughtan (a Native word with many variations in spelling by the English), also included the areas now known as South Hampton Roads and the Eastern Shore.

-In 1634, a system of local government was created in the Virginia Colony by order of the King of England.
-Eight shires were designated, each with its own local officers.
+In 1634, a local government system was created in the Virginia Colony by order of the King of England.
+Eight shires were designated, each with local officers.
 Within a few years, the shires were renamed counties, a system that has remained to the present day.